ARM-software/lisa/doc/tests.rst

 ++++++++++++++

 The main class of the kernel tests is :class:`~libs.utils.kernel_tests.test_bundle.TestBundle`.
 Have a look at its documentation for implementation and usage examples.
+It can also be worth to look at a simple test, such as :class:`~libs.utils.kernel_tests.misc.capacity_sanity.CapacitySanityCheck`.

 Implementations of :class:`~libs.utils.kernel_tests.test_bundle.TestBundle` can execute any sort of arbitry Python code.
 This means that you are free to